-- 48. Schools should make every effort to distribute test kits proactively and regularly to staff and secondary pupils in line with the updated guidance for the programme, and encourage participants to test and report results regularly, including over holiday periods and in advance of return.
-Schools should also build into their messaging wider societal guidance on testing every time before staff or secondary pupils mix socially with other households. - 49.
+- 49. Schools should make every effort to distribute test kits proactively and regularly to staff and secondary pupils in line with the updated guidance for the programme, and encourage participants to test and report results regularly, including over holiday periods and in advance of return.
+Schools should also build into their messaging wider societal guidance on testing every time before staff or secondary pupils mix socially with other households.
+Proactive distribution of test kits to staff and secondary pupils will be particularly important to support the most recent updates to self-isolation guidance, which involve greater use of LFD test kits for index cases and close contacts.
+Schools should ensure they order and distribute sufficient kits to support staff and secondary pupils to undertake both regular testing and testing when identified as high risk close contacts (see the updated self-isolation section later in this guidance).
+Primary schools are requested to make parents/carers aware of the universal testing offer, for use particularly in the event that their primary school-aged children are identified as high risk close contacts. - 50.
 Schools are able to order new, nasal-only test kits to address previous feedback from some participants about the discomfort of throat swabbing, regardless of whether all stocks of previous test kits have been used up.
-The new types of test kit only take around 15-20 minutes for results to be returned, reducing the amount of time involved in testing.

-The UK Government have also updated their online reporting portal so that household accounts can be created.
+The new types of test kit only take around 15-20 minutes for results to be returned, reducing the amount of time involved in testing. - The UK Government have also updated their online reporting portal so that household accounts can be created.
 This allows parents to record results for more than one child without having to re-enter data multiple times.
-Reporting online now takes only a few minutes if participants use their phones.

-- 50. Local authorities can consider making use of resources under the Targeted Community Testing programme in areas where schools have particularly low uptake and reporting, or where schools indicate there is a high proportion of children and young people who would benefit from some temporary additional support to undertake effective at home testing.
+Reporting online now takes only a few minutes if participants use their phones. - 51.
+Local authorities can consider making use of resources under the Targeted Community Testing programme in areas where schools have particularly low uptake and reporting, or where schools indicate there is a high proportion of children and young people who would benefit from some temporary additional support to undertake effective at home testing.
 The programme is designed to identify and isolate positive cases that may otherwise be missed, by targeting testing and other public health resources at areas where transmission is stubbornly high, rapidly rising, or communities have specific transmission risks.
-Schools can sometimes be an effective gateway into those communities. - 51.
-A range of guidance and communications toolkits has previously been made available to local authorities and schools via the programme, and these should continue to be used to support efforts to promote uptake and reporting.
-These include: - provision of a one-page good practice note (available at Annex D and to schools via the testing programme document sharing portal). - provision of a communications toolkit, designed in partnership with YoungScot, in both digital form and hard copy for secondary schools (materials have been mailed direct to all secondary schools at the start of the summer term).

-- template reminder letters to parents, asking that they encourage their children at secondary schools to test and report their results regularly. - 52.
+Schools can sometimes be an effective gateway into those communities.

+- 52. A range of guidance and communications toolkits has previously been made available to local authorities and schools via the programme, and these should continue to be used to support efforts to promote uptake and reporting.
+These include: - provision of a one-page good practice note (available at Annex D and to schools via the testing programme document sharing portal). - provision of a communications toolkit, designed in partnership with YoungScot, in both digital form and hard copy for secondary schools (materials have been mailed direct to all secondary schools at the start of the summer term). - template reminder letters to parents, asking that they encourage their children at secondary schools to test and report their results regularly. - 53.
 The testing programme will be kept under regular review and any updates communicated to local authorities and schools at the earliest opportunity.
 As part of this, the Scottish Government will work with stakeholders in the new term to consider whether there is a need for further enhancements to the asymptomatic testing offer.
 These could include, for example, optional inschool testing models where individual schools judge that secondary pupils may need additional support to test and report effectively.